Are You Sleeping (novel): Plot

 Estranged twins Josie and Lanie Buhrman lost both their parents when they were fifteen years old.
-Their father was murdered, and their mother ran away to join a cult.
-Thirteen years later the sisters each learn that an independent investigative journalist, Poppy Parnell, is regularly releasing podcasts in which she investigates whether Warren Cave, the man convicted of killing their father, was wrongfully convicted, as his conviction relied heavily on Lanie's eyewitness testimony.
+Their father Charles "Chuck" was murdered, and their mother Erin ran away to join a cult.
+Thirteen years later the sisters each learn that an independent investigative journalist, Poppy Parnell, is regularly releasing podcasts, in which she investigates whether Warren Cave, the man convicted of killing their father, was wrongfully convicted, as his conviction relied heavily on Lanie's eyewitness testimony.
 As Parnell's investigation gathers steam, the twins are forced to meet after their mother commits suicide.

 Differences with TV series

 Bustle magazine published a guide to the novel for fans of the TV series, detailing major adjustments the screenwriters made in their adaptation to a visual media.
 For instance the novel's protagonist is Josie Burhman, one of the twins, and Poppy Parnell, the podcaster, is merely a minor character.
 As Parnell's podcasts dig up new evidence, Josie's doubts about Cave's convictions grow.
+In the show, Poppy is the central protagonist.